Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsection{Fedstellar Controller}

 As an integral component of Fedstellar, the controller serves as a bridge, enabling seamless interaction between the frontend and deploying core modules in physical or virtualized devices.
 Corresponding to the second level in \figurename~\ref{fig:implementation}, it includes the deployment and resource provision, network topology, federation architecture, and federated functionality, each playing a vital role in orchestrating the FL process.
+Furthermore, a REST API ensures robust connectivity between the controller and each deployed participant.